shashank78456/git-bash/fracz/fracz.md

 ## fix typographic mistake in the last commit

 First, fixed the typo in the file.
 Then, staged the changes and used ''' git commit --amend ''' to change the last commit.
 Updated last commit message which opened in vi editor.

 ## forge the commit's date

 Used ''' git commit --amend --date=1987-04-07T22:13:13 '''.
 Modified date and saved.

+## fix typographic mistake in old commit

+Used ''' git rebase -i HEAD^^ ''' to back 2 commits.
+Added edit inplace of pick in target commit.
+Made changes in file.txt, staged and commited using ''' git commit --amend '''.
+Changed commit message.
+Used ''' git rebase continue '''.
+Resolved merge conflict.
+Staged file.txt and finished rebase.